 Telnet is one of the famous network protocol widely used to manage network devices and other equipment that support this protocol.
-If you are a system or network administrator, I’m sure that you know the importance of having telnet client utility on your Windows 8.1 or latest Windows 10 desktop and laptop.
-For some strange security reasons, latest Windows versions do not come with installed telnet client.
-By default you can’t use Windows 10 or 8.1 to connect other network devices without installing telnet clients.
-Here is a simple guide about how to install and enable telnet on latest Windows 10 and earlier Windows 8/8.1.
+If you are a system or network administrator, I’m sure that you know the importance of having telnet client utility on your Windows 7, 8.1 or latest Windows 10 desktop and laptop.
+For some strange security reasons, latest Windows versions do not come with an installed telnet client.
+By default, you can’t use Windows 10 or 8.1 to connect other network devices without installing telnet clients utilities.
+Here is a simple guide shows you how to install and enable telnet on Windows 10 and earlier Windows 7/8.1.

-If you search for telnet in apps or type ’telnet’ in command prompt, it will return an error message saying ’not recognized as an internal or external command’.
-Installing the telnet client from control panel in Windows 10 and 8.1 will solve this issue easily.
+If you search telnet in apps or type ’telnet’ in command prompt, it will return an error message saying ’not recognized as an internal or external command’.
+Installing the telnet client from the control panel in Windows 10 and 8.1/7 will solve this issue easily.

 1) Go to Control Panel.

 In Windows 10, you can use the start button to access the control panel.
 Right-click on the button and select Control Panel as shown below.

-On Windows 8.1 and 8, you can use the charm bar (by moving the cursor to top right corner or press the Windows key + I ) from desktop then select Control Panel.
+On Windows 8.1 and 8, you can use the charm bar (by moving the cursor to top right corner or press the Windows key + I ) from the desktop then select Control Panel.
 It is easy to access Control Panel from Windows 7.

 2) In the ‘Category’ view, click ‘Programs’.

 3) Click ‘Turn Windows features on or off’ in next screen as shown below.

-5) Earlier step will bring a dialog box where you can select extra features to install.
+5) The earlier step will bring a dialog box where you can select extra features to install.
 Select ‘Telnet Client’ by ticking the box.
 A small installation will run once you have pressed OK.

 That’s it, you do not need to restart the PC after the installation.
 You have successfully installed telnet client on Windows 10 and 8.1.